agittins/bermuda/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

 **STATUS: Pre-alpha!
-Nothing works yet, this is just an idea so far.
+Only a basic service dumping info works right now.

 This integration uses the advertisement data gathered by your esphome bluetooth-proxy deployments to track or triangulate the relative